The 2024 State of Product Marketing report reaffirmed our predictions: more and more people are transitioning into product marketing.

 Product marketers sit between and work alongside a multitude of different teams within any given organization.

-Our guide “What is product marketing?” gives you the best insights into what the role entails, including:
+Check out our video above.
+Or, if you prefer reading, our guide “What is product marketing?” gives you the best insights into what the role entails, including:

 • What a product marketer does